mrcreasey/oc-ds-p7-scoring-dashboard/api/README.md

   - `heroku login` (you will be asked to login)
   - `heroku create [app-name] --region eu`  (if no app-name, heroku generates a name, if no region heroku assigns region us)
   - `heroku run init`

+After any modifications to the flask app code or configuration, git commit then run the following command :
   - `git push heroku main` (or name of your branch)

 Your app will be built and deployed to `https://app-name.herokuapp.com/`